1. Policy declaration

 In professional life, doctors must display a standard of behaviour that warrants the trust and respect of the community.
 This includes observing and practising the principles of ethical conduct.

-The Royal Australian College of General Practitioners’ (RACGP’S) curriculum places these requirements at the heart of general practice through their inclusion in the ‘Five domains of general practice’, the RACGP Member Code of Conduct, and through disciplinary processes such as the Educational Misconduct Policy and the Fit and Proper Fellow Policy.
+The Royal Australian College of General Practitioners’ (RACGP’S) curriculum places these requirements at the heart of general practice through their inclusion in the ‘Five domains of general practice’, the RACGP Member Code of Conduct, and through disciplinary processes such as the Academic Misconduct Policy and the Fit and Proper Fellow Policy.

 This Practice Experience Program Code of Conduct (‘the Code’) seeks to centre these fundamental behaviours within an educational context, and specifically within the context of the PEP.
-The PEP requires participants to display educational as well as clinical integrity; active involvement in their own learning; the capacity for self-reflection with regards to their professional behaviour, educational and clinical decision making; and respectful engagement with other members, RACGP and Training Organisation (TO) staff and medical educators, practice staff and clinical assessors with whom they will interact during their program.
+The PEP requires participants to display educational as well as clinical integrity; active involvement in their own learning; the capacity for self-reflection with regards to their professional behaviour, educational and clinical decision making; and respectful engagement with other members, RACGP and Training Organisation staff and medical educators, practice staff and clinical assessors with whom they will interact during their program.

 This Code applies to all participants who have been accepted into the PEP.